johnsutor/leetcode-study-tool/README.md

 - [ ] Add support for exporting to an excel sheet
 - [X] Add support for showing neetcode solutions on the back of the card as a link
 - [ ] Add support for determining which fields to show on the card
+- [ ] Use TQDM to show card generation progress
+- [ ] Allow for the definition of custom formatters and outputs
 - [ ] Reach 90% test coverage

 ## Other Usefull Stuff